Category Archives: Who is Jesus

 “And the Word became flesh, and dwelt among us, and we saw His glory, glory as of the Only Begotten from the Father, full of grace and truth.”
 John 1:14

+Picture this: A man dressed in clothes with wholes and shreds.
+As look closely we see he is disfigured and has scaly crusty white patches on his arms.
+Some of his fingers are missing, People along the way begin to move away from him and murmur sounds of disgust.
 Then we see a young man and a small group of his friends nearing the man.
 The man calls out something.
-He is calling out for help.
-His friends shrink back, but the young man moves forward and reaches out and touches the man.
+He is asking for help.
+The friends shrink back, but the young man moves closer and reaches out and touches the man.
 Almost instantly, we see the man’s flesh restored to normal.
 His fingers are whole.
-His skin is not scaly and crusty, but smooth and new.
+His skin is not scaly and crusty.
 Onlookers, still at a cautious distance, gasp.
-The man in tatters praises God.
+The man in tatters is leaping and praising God.

 “A man with leprosy came and knelt in front of Jesus, begging to be healed.
 “If you are willing, you can heal me and make me clean,” he said.
 Moved with compassion, Jesus reached out and touched him.
 “I am willing,” he said.
 “Be healed!”
 Instantly the leprosy disappeared, and the man was healed.
 Mark 1:40-42.

-Snapshot: Men with Hard Hearts
+Jesus and Men with Hard Hearts

+In this picture, we see men sitting in the chief seats and a commoner seated on the floor.
+The We see critical eyes and cold hard stares in this circle.
+This ma seated on the floor has a withered hand.
+His eyes show sadness and fear.
 Also in the picture is a young rabbi who is looking with compassion on the man with the withered hand.
-He calls this man forward and heals him.
-In the next photo we see indignation and grief on the young rabbi’s face while we see anger and hatred on the faces of the men in the chief seats.
+The men sitting in the chief seats He calls this man forward and heals him.
+In the next photo we see indignation and grief on the young rabbi’s face, and hatred on the faces of the men in the chief seats.

 It is said that after this compassionate healing took place, the men of the chief seats met in a group and conspired to kill the young rabbi.
 (See Mark 3:1-6)

-In times when I am discouraged; feeling hurt and alone; misunderstood; let down by others; weary and tired of life, or guilty of sin, I pull out these truths of God.
+In times when I am discouraged; feeling hurt and alone; misunderstood; let down by others; weary and tired, or guilty of sin, I pull out these truths of God.
 I look at them carefully.
 I put my faith in God anew and trust His compassion for me.
 I am reminded I am not alone.
 I have a Father who understands, who cares and whose compassion is active in my life.

-“I will rejoice and be glad in Your steadfast love, because You have seen my affliction;
+“I will rejoice and be glad in your steadfast love, because you have seen my affliction;

 Get a Lawyer – Second Look III